History of religion in Japan: Other religious traditions

 While never directly introduced to a profound extent into Japan like Buddhism and Confucianism were, the indirect influence of some Daoist ideas can be seen on native Japanese traditions such as onmyōdō and shugendō.

 Some scholars, such as P. Y. Saeki, have promoted a fringe theory which argues that Asian Nestorian Christians arrived in Japan as early as the Yamato period and that the religion was able to spread and thrive in some areas.
-Although it is possible that a few Nestorians visited Japan from the Tang dynasty or through the unsuccessful Mongol invasions of Japan, there is no widely accepted evidence that Christian teachings successfully spread in Japan before the arrival of Europeans.
+Although it is possible that a few Nestorians may have visited Japan from the Tang dynasty or through the unsuccessful Mongol invasions of Japan, there is no widely accepted evidence that Christian teachings successfully spread in Japan before the arrival of Europeans in the 16th century.

 At least one official from Persia was known to be working in the ancient capital at Nara around the 8th century, and the two nations had indirect trade relations through the Silk Road since at least the 7th century.
 However, the religion that this official practiced is unknown, and the issue of whether or not religions originating from west of India had any influence on early Japan is speculative at best.